 Each component such as quality, customer complaints, plant performance, OEE, waste and maintenance stands up as best-in-class in its own right, so there's no compromise in opting for the modular solution.

-You have the ability to set up an organisation-wide quality system in the first year, activate the OEE module the following year, and so on, until you end up with a fully-integrated MES system - effectively funded by the savings generated by the introduction of each module in turn.
+You have the ability to set up an organisation-wide quality system in the first year, activate the OEE system the following year, and so on, until you end up with a fully-integrated MES system - effectively funded by the savings generated by the introduction of each module in turn.

 For users, there are fewer systems to learn and one place to access all the information they need.
 For IT there's less to support, less to maintain, and it's future-proof.
 Best of all, the applications can share the same IT infrastructure, yielding big savings in deployment and Cost of Ownership.